How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability

 \begin{enumerate}[leftmargin=*] \item Do our learned costmaps capture more nuance than the baseline lethal-height costmaps? \item How much of an effect does velocity have in our predicted costmaps? \item Do we obtain more intuitive behaviors and better navigation performance using learned costmaps inside a full navigation stack? \item How well does our method transfer to other robots? \end{enumerate}

 \textbf{Do learned costmaps show more nuance?} To observe trends in the learned costmap, we tele-operated the ATV around our test site and visually analyzed the predicted costmaps in different environments.
 We observe that our learned costmaps are able to estimate different costs for terrains of the same height but with different traversability properties.
-In Figure \ref{fig:nuanced_costmaps}, we show a scenario with gravel, smooth dirt, and vegetation, where our costmap predicts different costs that account for how traversing those terrains actually feels.
+In Figure \ref{fig:nuanced_costmaps}, we show a scenario with gravel, smooth dirt, and vegetation, where our costmap predicts different costs for these different terrains.